310mc/https-310mc.github.io-tl/source/_posts/feature_scout/someday_on_the_path_to_my_ideal.md

 tags:
 - Idol Story
 - Umeda Chitose
 description: "[ES!!]
 Translation of a Tetora Feature Scout story, featuring Hinata, Tomoya, Mitsuru, and Hiiro.
-Hinata and the others catch news of Tetora’s personalized outfit.
-They ask him what he’d like for the design, but all he can say is a “cool-looking outfit”…"
+Hinata and the others ask Tetora what he’d like for his personalized outfit, but all he can say is something “cool-looking”…"
 permalink: someday_on_the_path_to_my_ideal/
 ---